techs-sus/rojo-script/README.md

 # and replace output.lua with whatever you want the output to be
 cargo run -- -f input.rbxm -o output.lua
 ```

+### Syntax error?

+If the output script doesn't run, it is my fault.
+Most likely, it means your model contains a unreasonably hard to implement data type.
+However, please create a github issue with the problem, as it is the only way I can fix it.